China's parliament approves controversial Hong Kong national security law | DW | 28.05.2020

 Read more: Hong Kong crisis: What you need to know

-Critics, including Hong Kong democracy advocates, have long argued that such measures will erode the territory's autonomy.
-The measure would alter the former British-ruled territory's mini-constitution to require its local government to enforce mainland measures.
+Critics, including Hong Kong democracy advocates, have long argued that such measures will erode the territory's autonomy upheld in a "one country, two systems" formula since its return to Chinese rule in 1997.

+Beijing has asserted the law change will be tightly focuses and non-threatening.
+Its plan includes outposts of mainland agencies to curb what Beijing calls interference by foreign countries.

+In Hong Kong — as the People's Congress voted — police squads were out in force and dozens of protesters chanted slogans in a shopping mall.
+But there was no repeat of Wednesday's disturbances that saw police make 360 arrests as thousands protested China's moves that would also criminalize mocking of the Chinese national anthem.

 Earlier on Thursday, US Secretary of State Mike Pompeo had said Hong Kong no longer qualified for its special status under US law, unnerving investors.